rapidsai/docs/install/install.md

 <i class="fas fa-exclamation-triangle"></i> RAPIDS `23.08` brought significant Docker changes. <br/>
 To learn more about these changes, please see the [RAPIDS Container README](https://hub.docker.com/r/rapidsai/base){: target="_blank"}.
 Some key notes below:
 - `Development` images are no longer being published, in the coming releases RAPIDS will roll out [Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers){: target="_blank"} for development
   - See cuSpatial for an example and information on [RAPIDS' usage of Dev Containers](https://github.com/rapidsai/cuspatial/tree/main/.devcontainer){: target="_blank"}
 - All images are Ubuntu-based
   - CUDA 11.2 images are Ubuntu `20.04`
   - All other images are Ubuntu `22.04`
 - All images are multiarch (x86_64 and ARM)
 - The `Base` image starts in an ipython shell
   - To run bash commands inside the ipython shell prefix the command with `!`
   - To run the image without the ipython shell add `/bin/bash` to the end of the `docker run` command
 - For a full list of changes please see this [RAPIDS Docker Issue](https://github.com/rapidsai/docker/issues/539){: target="_blank"}

 ### **pip Issues**
 <i class="fas fa-info-circle"></i> pip installations require using the matching wheel to the system's installed CUDA toolkit.
-For CUDA 11 toolkits, install the `-cu11` wheels, and for CUDA 12 tookits install the `-cu12` wheels.
+For CUDA 11 toolkits, install the `-cu11` wheels, and for CUDA 12 toolkits install the `-cu12` wheels.
 If your installation has a CUDA 12 driver but a CUDA 11 toolkit, use the `-cu11` wheels. <br/>
 <i class="fas fa-info-circle"></i> Infiniband is not supported yet. <br/>
 <i class="fas fa-info-circle"></i> These packages are not compatible with Tensorflow pip packages.
 Please use the [NGC containers](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tensorflow){: target="_blank"} or conda packages instead. <br/>
 <i class="fas fa-info-circle"></i> If you experience a "Failed to import CuPy" error, please uninstall any existing versions of cupy and install `cupy-cuda11x`.
 For example: